-If you start combination pills within 5 days of when your period starts, you’ll be protected from pregnancy right away.
+If you start taking combination pills within 5 days after your period starts, you’ll be protected from pregnancy right away.
 For example, if you get your period Monday morning, you can start the pill anytime until Saturday morning and be protected from pregnancy right away.

-If you start combination pills any other time, you’ll be protected from pregnancy after seven days of taking the pill.
-Use another method of birth control — like a condom or female condom — if you have vaginal sex during the first week on the pill.
+If you start combination pills any other time, you need to take the pill for 7 days before you’re protected from pregnancy.
+Use another method of birth control — like a condom — if you have penis-in-vagina sex during the first week on the pill.

 You must take progestin-only pills at the same time every day.
-If you take it more than three hours past your usual time, use a backup method of birth control for the next 48 hours (two days).
+If you take it more than 3 hours past your usual time, use a backup method of birth control for the next 48 hours (2 days).

 You can get pregnant again shortly after being pregnant, so talk with your nurse or doctor about starting your birth control as soon as you can.